kernelkit/infix/src/net/README.md

 	   |    |    |-- eth3 -> ../../eth3
 	   |    |    |-- eth4 -> ../../eth4
 	   |    |    `-- lag0 -> ../../lag0
+	   |    |-- admin-state
 	   |    `-- init.ip
 	   |-- eth0/
 	   |    |-- deps/
+	   |    |-- admin-state
 	   |    `-- init.ip
 	   |-- eth4/
 	   |    |-- deps/
+	   |    |-- admin-state
 	   |    `-- init.ip
 	   |-- lag0/
 	   |    |-- deps/
 	   |    |    `-- eth5 -> ../../eth5
+	   |    |-- admin-state
 	   |    `-- init.ip
 	   `-- vlan1/
 	        |-- deps/
 	        |    `-- br0 -> ../../br0
+	        |-- admin-state
 	        `-- init.ip

-When there are no changes compared to the previous generation, the `init.cmd` scripts can be empty.
-The existence of an `init.ip` script, however, means that it is allowed to be brought up on `net up`.
-The existence of a directory (named after an interface) means the interface should be brought down on `net down`.
-Doing `net up ifname` is a subset of that for a single interface `ifname`.
+When there are no changes compared to the previous generation, the base structure with deps need to remain intact, but there's no need for any `init.cmd` scripts.
+However, for the purpose of supporting the commands `net down` and `net up`, the user must have an `admin-state` file per interface which must contain one of:

+  - disabled
+  - up
+  - down

+This describes the state which the user's last `init.ip` or `exit.ip` command, or the `net [up | down]` action, left the interface in.
+When the `disabled` keyword is used it means the net tool is not allowed to apply any `up` or `down` action on the interface.